Oradimi/KanColle-English-Patch-KCCP/README.md

 To Tibo for implementing new ways to patch the game's textures with KCCacheProxy,\
 as well as for making some code specially to patch raw text in a stable way.\
-To Dark Sentinel for contributing (LBAS menu aircraft names, world icons, server banners).\
+To Dark Sentinel for contributing (LBAS menu aircraft names, world icons, server banners, and more).\
 To Amelek for the chuuha/taiha cut-in texture jigsaw splitter.\
 To Globalnet for the quick updater.\
-To the EN wiki staff and the kc3 staff for providing a good part of the translations.\
+To the EN wiki staff and the kc3 staff for providing a good part of the translations.

 To atikabubu, Althea, Dotsidious, TerminaHeart, LeftistTachyon\
 and all the others in the Discord server for regularly suggesting\